-Visiting Portugal’s capital on a budget doesn’t have to mean skipping on comfort or a little luxury – enjoy chic dorms, buzzing nightlife in Bairro Alto and street art tours at the city’s best hostels.
+Visiting Portugal’s capital on a budget doesn’t mean skipping on comfort or a little luxury – enjoy chic dorms, buzzing nightlife in Bairro Alto and street art tours at the city’s best hostels.

 In Lisbon, backpackers have it easy.
-On top of classic Portuguese warmth and hospitality, the city has gradually become one of the top choices in Europe for budget travellers.
+On top of traditional Portuguese warmth and hospitality, the city has gradually become one of the top choices in Europe for budget travellers.
 This is in part due to a vibrant hostel scene, with quality options catering to every taste and need.
-Whether you’re a party animal, culture buff or digital nomad, there’s bound to be something for you.
+Whether you’re a party animal, culture buff or digital nomad, there’s something for you.
 Just take your pick from Culture Trip’s selection of the best hostels in Lisbon.

 According to the staff, “this isn’t a party hostel” – although the fact that they’re up for dancing in the middle of the afternoon suggests otherwise.
 Spontaneous revelry has a tendency to happen at Yes!
 Lisbon Hostel, likely due to the free shots and the very affordable, all-drinks-included, nightly dinners.
 Top it up with a pub crawl in nearby Bairro Alto, where bars and nightclubs abound, and you’ll feel like dancing, too.
 All rooms are well served with air conditioning (some even have balconies), so you can cool down afterwards.

-Next to Pink Street, where the party runs all night long, Lisbon Calling, housed in an 18th-century building, is a sanctuary from the outside noise.
+Next to Pink Street, where the party runs all night long, Lisbon Calling is a sanctuary from the outside noise.
+Housed in an 18th-century building, rooms have quirky decor to match the historic facade.
 The communal areas are perfect for lounging and, if dorms are not your thing, there are four private rooms available, each of them themed after a specific time period.
 Try asking for the 1979 room – it has its own disco ball in the bathroom.

 Located in Lisbon’s trendiest area, what The Dorm has to offer goes well beyond its walls.
-As the only hostel at Lx Factory, a former industrial area transformed into a creative hub, guests have exclusive access to a number of art events, concerts, and bars and restaurants.
+As the only hostel at Lx Factory, a former industrial area transformed into a creative hub, you will have exclusive access to a number of art events, concerts, plus bars and restaurants.
 If that’s not enough, the hostel also has an impressive skateboard collection on permanent exhibition, featuring a board signed by Tony Hawk himself.
-The dorm rooms have no doors, but that won’t bother you the least – each bed is set in an individual wooden pod, covered with curtains, giving you all the privacy you need.
+The dorm rooms have no doors, but that won’t bother you – each bed is set in an individual wooden pod, covered with curtains, giving you all the privacy you need.

 Sunset Destination Hostel has a swimming pool and bar on the rooftop, where you can watch the sunset over the bridge (the name is no coincidence).
 This has helped it become constantly appraised as one of the best hostels in Lisbon.
 Sleeping options include private rooms and mixed dorms, the latter featuring beautifully designed bunk beds made entirely of recycled compressed wood.
 Expect excellent activities on offer here, including pub crawls, a street-art tour and an intriguing food tour “for the brave”.